Rurik: Legacy

-Rurik does not appear in the regnal list in the opening section of the Hypatian Codex (compiled c.
-1425); the list of knyazi ("princes") of Kiev starts with "Dir and Askold", followed by "Oleg", and then "Igor".

 The Rurikids were the ruling dynasty of Kievan Rus', and ultimately the Tsardom of Russia, until 1598, and numerous noble families claim male-line descent from Rurik.
 He is considered to be the traditional founder of the Russian monarchy.
 The last Rurikid to rule Russia as tsar was Vasily IV, who reigned until 1610 and was from the House of Shuysky.
 The Romanovs were also related to the descendants of Rurik through marriage.
 The descendants of the princely families allegedly inherited from Rurik are still living.

 The king Michał Korybut Wiśniowiecki reigned in the Polish–Lithuanian Commonwealth until 1673; a member of the House of Wiśniowiecki, who traditionally traced their descent to the Gediminids, recent studies side with a Rurikid origin of the House of Zbaraski and its cadet branches including the House of Wiśniowiecki.

+Historiography

+The story of Rurik as told in the Primary Chronicle has been accepted in scholarship, in one form or another, as a reflection of real events, although the historicity of Rurik remains a subject of debate.
+It is commonly taken as the starting point for the history of Norse presence in Eastern Europe.